kevinhutton/build-at-scale-docs/source/kubernetes-install.rst

 			:width: 100%
 			:alt: TheiaIDE

-		4.1) Once a workspace is created, Build-at-Scale automatically attaches the workspace to a Cloud9 IDE.
+		4.1) Once a workspace is created, Build-at-Scale automatically attaches the workspace to a Theia Cloud IDE.
 This cloud workspace is accesible via a web browser.

 		4.2) User can set his git username and start working in the workspace.